Table of Contents

 Assembly and disassembly does have a bit of a learning curve, so that’s another downside.
 But that is negated by the fact that you don’t have to chop as much.

 Is this BPA free?

-Since this is a new product there aren’t a lot of review so far.
+Since this is a new product, there aren’t a lot of reviews so far.
 But those who left feedback like how this juicer works.
-First thing they like would be the wide feed chute that does not necessitate a lot of chopping.
-You can put in a whole orange and the 150 watt motor would be able to handle it.
+The first thing they like would be the wide feed chute that does not necessitate a lot of chopping.
+You can put in a whole orange, and the 150-watt motor would be able to handle it.

 One concern for me would be the quality control – to be more specific the juicing screen.
-There was a review that mentioned of the screen cracking juicing carrots.
-Aicok did not use Ultem plastic which could be a factor in terms of durability or lack thereof.
+There was a review that mentioned the screen cracking juicing carrots.
+Aicok did not use Ultem plastic, which could be a factor in terms of durability or lack thereof.

 Where can I buy this?

 The best place, the only place you can buy this is in Amazon where it costs less than $120.
 Unfortunately, Amazon does not offer extended warranties for this product.

 To Wrap It Up

 This is another excellent budget option for folks looking to upgrade their centrifugal juicer.
 It is cheaper than the SKG and Kuvings whole slow juicer but offers comparable performance and the same wide mouth.